What is Social Anxiety Disorder?

 In other words, social anxiety becomes a severe problem when everyday social interactions trigger excessive fear and a profound feeling of shame that invalidates the person and leads to avoidance behaviors.

 Most of the symptoms that characterize this condition gravitate around the fear of humiliation and criticism, which trigger fear, shame, and guilt.

-Some of the most common signs of social anxiety include:
+Some of the most common signs discussed in the social anxiety test include: